How Ten Pin Bowling Balls Are Made | Flying

 What are the equipment and parts used in bowling?

 It is mainly divided into equipment and fairway board parts.
 The equipment part mainly includes a ball-return machine, ball-up machine, lane computer, string pinsetter machine, etc. The fairway board part includes the gutter, fairway board, etc. The most important sections are the lane management system and the lane scoring system.
-For a detailed equipment configuration list included in the bowling alley, please contact us, and we will send it to you.
+Please feel free to contact us for a detailed equipment configuration list.

 Product